#ignorance_winked_at

 Apostle Peter said this,

 Cornelius was one among many of God's children in every nation, who, though ignorant concerning the things of God, fear Him and work righteousness.
-He was not superstitious as your carelessly assumed.
-Some of such were enlightened and converted through the ministry of Paul in Athen.
+He was not superstitious as you carelessly assumed.
+Some of such were enlightened and converted through the ministry of Paul in Athens.

 sing